mbaudier/SEDAP-Express/README.md

 Here you can find everything you need to implement SEDAP-Express into your Application and to understand the protocol.
 In future, we will also provide SDKs in programming languages other than Java.
 However, these will then be available via separate repositories.

-### MessageTool
+### SEDAPExpressTool
-The main function of that tool is to manually generate messages for test and debugging but also in operational use cases ("sneakernet").
+This mockup simulates the real SEDAP-Express connector of the UNIITY framework.
+That's why the main function of that tool is to be a mock up for the original UNIITY system.
+You can manually generate messages for test and debugging, analyse existing messages, receive messages form your system and validate them, etc.  Also, it's intended to be a simple kind of Command&Control (C2) system simulator by providing a simple map with MIL-STD-2525C icons.
+The engine uses the standard NASA WorldWind framework without our own multithread and other modifications.
+You can also use operational if you want to transfer messages via other channels ("sneakernet :D ).

 ### SampleTCPClient
 For most cases, this sample client is the right way to get started with SEDAP Express development.
 TCP has some significant advantages over UDP, so if you are able to use it in your future use case, it is better to start with this one.